devdeliw/research/work/README.md

 - [red_clump_riemann.py](https://github.com/devdeliw/research/blob/main/work/red_clump_riemann.py)
 and the rest of the `red_clump` files are the pinnacle of my research thus far.
-Together they allow a user to input a CMD, along with a few other parameters, and outputs the slope of the RC bar with error without extremely any significant eye-dependence.
+Together they allow a user to input a CMD, along with a few other parameters, and outputs the slope of the RC bar with error without any significant eye-dependence.

 It works by tiling segments of the RC bar and performing my Optimized Curve